ICOS-Carbon-Portal/data/src/main/python/icoscp_core/README.md

 ## Advanced metadata access (SPARQL)

 For specialized metadata enquiries not offered by the API explicitly, it is often possible to design a SPARQL query that would provide the required information.
-The query can be run with `sparql_select` method of `MetadataClient`, and the output of the latter can be parsed, for example as
+The query can be run with `sparql_select` method of `MetadataClient`, and the output of the latter can be parsed using "`as_<rdf_datatype>`"-named methods in `icoscp_core.sparql` module.
+For example:

 ```Python
 from icoscp_core.icos import meta